TELEPHONE No. 121

 The dial mount is a Mounting, Dial, Automatic No. 7.

 The housing is called a Case No. 1 and could be constructed of American Walnut, Black Chuglam, Pyinma, Halou, Tasmanian Myrtle or African Mahogany.
+The casing front door is secured, on the left side, with a sprung loaded, retained, screw.

-Many of these telephones were converted Bellset No.1's.
+Many of these telephones were converted from Bellset No.1's.
 On the rear of the phone one may well find the original Bellset No.1 crossed out and TELE 121 stamped nearby.

-Similar to the Telephone No. 101 but with a dial fitted below the transmitter.
-Because this telephone is sought after by collectors, it is quite difficult to find.
-A number of reproduction instruments have been seen, generally made up from Bellsets No. 1 or from railway omnibus circuit telephones.
+Because this telephone is sought after by collectors, they have become rather difficult to find.
+A number of reproduction instruments have appeared in the market place, generally made up from Bellsets No. 1 or from railway omnibus circuit telephones.
 Many of these telephones were later converted by the GPO into the Telephone No. 221.

 The early type used a Transmitter No. 1 which could have Label No. 43 fitted between the speaking tube and the transmitter body.
 This label advised of the Exchange name and number.
-See picture above.

 This telephone superseded the Telephone No. 105.